iamavnish/streaming-queries-with-apache-flink/README.md

-# streaming-queries-with-apache-flink
-Queries on Streaming Data with Apache Flink / Managed Apache Flink
+# Queries on Streaming Data with Managed Apache Flink

+## Overview
+This is Proof of Concept for processing streaming Data with Managed Apache Flink.